Nominatim geocoder

 And don’t forget about time and resources that need to be invested into configuring, running and maintaining Nominatim installations.

-If that is too much for you and you just need smart geocoding that works well, we can recommend giving our Geocoding API a try.
+If that is too much for you and you just need smart geocoding that works well, we can recommend giving our Geocoding API and Reverse Geocoding API a try.
 It has very liberal pricing, generous free tier that is eligible for business usage and combines a number of technologies and know-how to deliver the best results as fast as possible.

 World map